Literacy is foundational.

 Johnson County Adult Literacy Program (JCALP) was established in 1987 to serve residents of Johnson County, Missouri through free tutoring in reading and writing.
-Since that time, the program has grown to include tutoring in basic math skills, English Language Learner (ELL) support, financial and computer literacy instruction, and test preparation for the high school equivalency HiSET test and TOEFL entrance exams.
+Since that time, the program has grown to include tutoring in basic math skills, English as a Second Language tutoring and basic computer skills.
+We also offer to tutor students who are working with a Hi-Set Program.

 Our mission is to expand literacy through instruction, encouragement, and empowerment.

 Our vision is to have a literate population of Johnson County, Missouri.